Solihull Metropolitan Council v Elaine Hickin: Supreme Court 25th July 2012

-Her appeal failed.
-Solihull has established a "no vacancy" rule: whilst at least one joint tenant remains alive, there is no vacancy and there is no room for the operation of the succession provisions.
+The Supreme Court held that the tenancy passes by way of survivorship.
+The case establishes a “no vacancy” rule: whilst at least one joint tenant remains alive, there is no vacancy and there is no room for the operation of the succession provisions.
 The question of who succeeds to the joint tenancy does not arise as long as one of the joint tenants remains alive.
-The tenancy continues in existence – "the tenant" has not all died.
-Accordingly Mr Hickin remained the tenant, and there was nothing to which Elaine could succeed.
+The tenancy continues in existence – “the tenant” has not all died.